Security Issues in a Post COVID Era was published in Facility Cleaning & Maintenance Magazine

 Now, they are in the process of reopening, and administrators realize that they are dealing with several challenges that did not exist a year ago.
 Further, the firm is in Illinois (U.S.).
 In many parts of the “States,” 2020 was a politically and socially tumultuous year.
 The “fire” behind these many issues may have simmered, but that does not mean they have been blown out entirely.

-Because of these and many additional issues, the chemical manufacturer decided to call in a corporate security consulting and risk management firm to help them as they reopened—the goals: to open safely to protect their staff, their facility, and their data.
+Because of these and many additional issues, the chemical manufacturer decided to call in a corporate security consulting and risk management firm to help them as they reopened –the goals: to open safely to protect their staff, their facility, and their data.
+As they were dealing mostly with hazardous gases that are toxic, corrosive, and flammable, they had to ensure the safety of both the workplace and all the personnel.
+Thereby, aside from contacting such firms that assess the risks, had they invested in storage options like PPE storage, hazmat boxes, aerosol storage, fuel tanks, and more, they could have had half peace of mind at least.
+(To learn about such storage options more, click here)

-Many of the steps the manufacturer took apply to all types of facilities and industries.
+Taking a look at the steps that the manufacturer took, many of them could be applied to industries and facilities of any kind.
 The firm hired was TAL Global, headed by Johnathan Tal, formerly a counterterrorism expert in Israel.
 His 25-year-old firm is well respected in the fields of facility security, investigations, and executive protection.

 The following is my interview with Johnathan Tal regarding security issues in a post-COVID era: